-If you specify plot all, all vectors (including the scale vector) are plotted versus the scale vector (see commands display (17.5.20) or setscale (17.5.60) on viewing the vectors of the current plot).
+If you specify plot all, all vectors (including the scale vector) are plotted versus the scale vector (see commands display (17.5.20) or setscale (17.5.62) on viewing the vectors of the current plot).
 The command plot ally will not plot the scale vector, but all other 'real' y values.
-The command plot alli will yield all current vectors, the command plot allv all voltage vectors.
+The command plot alli selects all current vectors, the command plot allv all voltage vectors.

-If the vector name to be plotted contains -, or / or other tokens which may be taken for operators of an expression, and plotting fails, try enclosing the name in double quotes, e.g. plot "/vout".
+If the vector name to be plotted contains - , / or other tokens that may be taken for operators of an expression, and plotting fails, try enclosing the name in double quotes, e.g. plot "/vout".

-Plotting of complex vectors, as may occur after an ac simulation, require some special considerations.
-Please see chapter 17.5.1 for details.
+Plotting of complex vectors, as may occur after an ac simulation, requires special considerations.
+Please see Chapt.
+17.5.1 for details.

-17.5.44 Pre<command>: execute commands prior to parsing the circuit pre<command>
+17.5.46 Pre<command>: execute commands prior to parsing the circuit